-RISC has prepared an assessment of the crude oil and conventional natural gas Contingent Resources as of 31 December 2023 for AOC.
-Due to different levels of technical maturity of assets in the portfolio, some assets underwent an audit, whilst others were evaluated in detail.
-These Contingent Resources are all in the offshore Nigerian licences (OML 127 and PML 2, PML 3, PML 4 & PPL 261) associated with the Reserves in Item 2.1 of main F1 form.
+RISC has prepared an assessment of the crude oil and conventional natural gas Contingent Resources as of 31 December 2024 for AOC.
+Due to different levels of technical maturity of assets in the portfolio, some assets underwent a standard audit, whilst others were evaluated in more detail.
+These Contingent Resources are all in the offshore Nigerian licences (PML 52 and PML 2, PML 3, PML 4, PPL 261 and PPL 2003) associated with the Reserves in Item 2.1 of main F1 form.
 The operatorship and net interests in each field are consistent with the Reserves statements.